How to camp

 Self-Contained vehicles

-You can only freedom camp on local authority land if your vehicle is certified as self-contained.
-From now, until 7 June 2025, that means if you want to freedom camp your vehicle must have either a 'blue warrant' certificate of self-containment, or a 'green warrant' certificate of self-containment under the new system.
+If you own a private vehicle you can only freedom camp on local authority land if your vehicle is certified as self-contained.
+This means that from now until 7 June 2026, all private vehicles must have either a ‘Blue warrant’ or ‘Green warrant’ certificate of self-containment.

 Plumbers, Gasfitters and Drainlayers Board Website